Skip to content

 Back to Blog

 You may read “goals” and think: product launches, ROI, faster sales cycles.
-While these macro goals are certainly important, there is also benefit in setting micro goals related to a key component of your life science organization: your medical, legal, regulatory review (MLR review) process.
+While these macro goals are certainly important, it's also beneficial to set micro goals related to a key component of your life science organization: your medical, legal, regulatory review (MLR review) process.
 If you’re not goal-setting within your MLR and medsci team, you’re missing out on two key benefits:

 Goals create cohesion within your MLR and MRC teams

-Shared goals create shared understanding, a critical component to establishing cohesion within your MLR team.
-Even if your marketing, medical, legal, and regulatory departments have differing opinions when it comes to the MLR or medical information review process, establishing shared goals will create alignment, clarity, and accountability–key aspects of an efficient and effective MLR and MRC teams.
+Even if your marketing, medical, legal, and regulatory departments have differing opinions when it comes to the MLR or medical information review process, establishing shared goals will create alignment, clarity, and accountability–key aspects of efficient and effective MLR and MRC teams.

 For example, let’s say your MLR goal is to focus on developing and publishing quality pieces.
 In that case, your MLR team would know where to focus their efforts–on creativity, accuracy and attention to detail.
 Alternatively, if your shared goal is around improving compliance, everyone can expect a certain rigor when it comes to regulatory reviews.
 No matter your goals, ensure everyone is on the same page.
 Identify an individual within your team, such as your process owner, to hold the team accountable and share progress.